-Assembly Member Kalra's veterinary practice legislation expands the scope of services that registered veterinary technicians (RVTs) and veterinary assistants can provide under veterinary supervision in California.
-The measure modifies existing law to permit these professionals to perform any animal health care services not explicitly prohibited, rather than limiting them to services specifically prescribed by statute.
+Assembly Member Kalra's veterinary care legislation expands the scope of practice for registered veterinary technicians and veterinary assistants in California, authorizing them to perform any animal health care services not explicitly prohibited by law when supervised by a licensed veterinarian.

 ![]() Ash KalraD Assemblymember | Bill Author | Not Contacted | |